Closed-Loop Nash Competition for Liquidity: Proofs

-To complete the proof of Lemma~\ref{lem-constr}, it remains to prove that $(b,c,f,g)$ are well defined.
+It remains to prove that $(b,c,f,g)$ are well defined.
 Since $a,d>0$ for sufficiently small $\lambda$, $b$ in \eqref{eq-b-coeff} is well defined.
 From the expression for $f$ in \eqref{eq-solution-e-f-c} it follows that in order to verify that $f$ is well defined we need to show that all the denominators appearing in \eqref{eq-solution-e-f-c} are different from zero when $\lambda$ is small, namely

 In view of Lemma \ref{lemma-h4-positive} and since $e= 1/h_{4}$ by \eqref{eq-solution-e-f-c}, we have $h_4(\lambda)>0$, $a>0$, $d>0$ for sufficiently small $\lambda$ and in turn \eqref{h4-eq}.
 (The case $N=2$ needs to be handled separately -- in this case, it follows from \eqref{eq-a-coeff} that for $\lambda$ small enough we have $a\geq d/2$, which together with $h_4(\lambda)>0$ gives \eqref{h4-eq}.)